mesonbuild/meson/docs/markdown/Adding-new-projects-to-wrapdb.md

 ## Adding new project to the Wrap provider service

 Each project gets its own repo.
-It is initialised like this:
+It is initialized like this:

     git init
     git add readme.txt